LJ Montelli has served in some of the world’s most dangerous places and shed blood for his country more times than he cares to talk about.

 “It was like glorifying a parent who works 18 hours a day and then only spends four hours with their kids,” said Montelli.
 “People do things because they have to, not for the glory of it.”

 He knew other members of the military who bragged about the decorations they’d received for valor in combat, but that concept never appealed to him.

-“Most of the time in the military when you’re overseas you’re just helping people, interacting with the locals, passing out food and learning supplies, or just talking,” he said.
+“Most of the time in the military when you’re overseas, you’re just helping people, interacting with the locals, passing out food and learning supplies, or just talking,” he said.
 “I didn’t even know I had any awards until after I got back.”

 Back to St. Helena

 By 2010 Montelli had left the military and was back in St. Helena.
-He got a job doing construction work for Josh and Steve Galusha (“great people,” he said) and later as a welder/fabricator at Burgstahler Machine Works, but his ultimate goal was to go to police academy and start a career in law enforcement.
+He got a job doing construction work for Josh and Steve Galusha (“great people,” he said) and later as a welder/fabricator at Burgstahler Machine Works, but his ultimate goal was to go to the police academy and start a career in law enforcement.

-However, the timing was never right for Montelli and his growing family to forego a steady paycheck while he attended police academy.
-First his wife, Tiffany, gave birth to their first child, Gia (now 11).
+However, the timing was never right for Montelli and his growing family to forego a steady paycheck while he attended the police academy.
+First, his wife, Tiffany, gave birth to their first child, Gia (now 11).
 Then they bought a house in Angwin.
 Then they had a second child, Serafina (now 6).
 Then Tiffany opened a store, now known as Tiffany and Kids, in downtown St. Helena.

-Things finally clicked last year when LJ, with the approval of the “super-supportive” Tiffany, was sponsored by the City of St. Helena to attend the Napa Valley Police Academy.
+Things finally clicked last year when LJ, with the approval of the “super-supportive” Tiffany, was sponsored by the city of St. Helena to attend the Napa Valley Police Academy.
 He graduated in June and was sworn in as a St. Helena police officer.